danimatasd/MUJOCO-AIDL/README.md

 # Deep RL With MuJoCo

-Final project for the 2023-winter's edition of the UPC's *Artificial Intelligence with Deep Learning* postgraduate course.
+Final project for the 2023-winter's edition of the *Artificial Intelligence with Deep Learning* postgraduate course run by the Universitat Politècnica de Catalunya (UPC).

-The goal of this project is to train diverse AI models to perform tasks using (Deep) Reinforcement Learning in the MuJoCo physics simulator.
+The goal of this project is to train diverse AI models to perform tasks using (Deep) Reinforcement Learning in the MuJoCo physics simulator:rocket:.

 ### Team Members